 Although custody and visitation matters in divorce and family court matters often become antagonistic, it is critical that parents bear the children's rights in mind and shield them as much as possible from the hostility that can be generated in such situations.

 The Children's Bill of Rights has been embraced across New York State.
-In recent matters our firm has handled in Supreme and Family Court in Columbia County (Hudson), Greene County (Catskill), Dutchess County (Poughkeepsie), and Ulster County (Kingston), versions of this bill have even become part of the final order of the court itself.
+In recent matters our firm has handled in Supreme and Family Court in Columbia County (Hudson), Greene County (Catskill), Dutchess County (Poughkeepsie), and Albany County (Albany), versions of this bill have even become part of the final order of the court itself.